Karim Benzema was fit but sent home prematurely: Agent lashes out at France boss Deschamps

 Story highlights

-Karim Benzema's agent lashes out at the French national tea management for sending the French footballer home prematurely from the now-concluded FIFA World Cup 2022.
+Karim Benzema's agent has lashed out at the French national tea management for sending the French footballer home prematurely from the now-concluded FIFA World Cup 2022.

-Karim Benzema's agent lashes out at the French national tea management for sending the French footballer home prematurely from the now-concluded FIFA World Cup 2022.
+Karim Benzema's agent has lashed out at the French national tea management for sending the French footballer home prematurely from the now-concluded FIFA World Cup 2022.

-He was not able to recover from a thigh injury that he suffered during a pre-tournament training camp.
-Though French coach Didier Deschamps decided not to replace Karim in his World Cup squad, leaving the squad with only 26 players.
-There were reports before the FIFA World Cup 2022 finals, that Karim might make a comeback in the finale against Argentina.
-But that did not happen.

-Real Madrid star's agent, Karim Djaziri took to his official Twitter handle and raised questions against the concerned authority, "I consulted 3 specialists who confirmed that Benzema could have been fit from the 1/8, at least be on the bench!
-Why did you ask him to leave so quickly?", his tweet read, which added more fuel to the ongoing fire between the player and the French national team management.
+Real Madrid star's agent, Karim Djaziri took to his official Twitter handle and raised questions against the concerned authorities.
+"I consulted three specialists who confirmed that Benzema could have been fit from the 1/8, at least be on the bench!
+Why did you ask him to leave so quickly?," his tweet read, which added more fuel to the ongoing fire between the player and the French national team management.

 Je pose ça là mais avant ça j’ai consulté 3 spécialistes qui confirment le diagnostic que @Benzema aurait pu être apte à partir des 1/8 éme pour au moins être sur le banc !
 Pourquoi lui avoir demandé de partir si vite ? pic.twitter.com/wtOHhDeDVW— Karim Djaziri (@KDjaziri) December 26, 2022